Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Recent Wi-Fi Features

-Several papers address the problems of user selection, link adaptation, and channel sounding overhead reduction in \ac{MU-MIMO}-enabled \acp{WLAN} using a variety of \ac{ML} strategies. \textcite{karmakar2019intelligent} implement an $\varepsilon$-greedy strategy to find the best configuration (group and link parameters) using past experience.
-The authors of \cite{rico2014learning} use an \ac{SVM} classifier to develop a robust \ac{MCS} selection procedure.
-Reducing the channel sounding overheads using \acp{DNN} to compress \ac{CSI} at each \ac{STA} and decompress \ac{CSI} at the \ac{AP} is presented in \cite{sangdeh2020lb}, showing a significant reduction of the required airtime.
-Finally, a different approach is considered in \cite{su2019client,su2021data}, where a policy gradient approach is applied to determine if a certain client will benefit from participating in \ac{MU-MIMO} transmissions.
-In this case, the policy function is represented using a neural network consisting of two convolutional layers.
-In all cases, significant performance results are obtained by improving the network throughput.
+Several papers address the problems of user selection, link adaptation, and channel sounding overhead reduction in \ac{MU-MIMO}-enabled \acp{WLAN} using a variety of \ac{ML} strategies. \textcite{karmakar2019intelligent} implement an $\varepsilon$-greedy strategy to find the best configuration (group and link parameters) using experience. \textcite{rico2014learning} use an \ac{SVM} classifier to develop a robust \ac{MCS} selection procedure.
+Reducing the channel sounding overheads using \acp{DNN} to compress \ac{CSI} at each station and decompress \ac{CSI} at the \ac{AP} is presented by \textcite{sangdeh2020lb}.
+Finally, a different approach is considered by Su at al. \cite{su2019client,su2021data}, where a policy gradient technique determines if a certain client will benefit from participating in \ac{MU-MIMO} transmissions.
+The policy function is represented by a neural network consisting of two convolutional layers.
+In all analyzed cases, results show significant network throughput improvements.